foliant-docs/foliantcontrib.pandoc/README.md

 On macOS, `brew install librsvg` does the trick.
 On Ubuntu, `apt install librsvg2-bin`.
 On Windows, [download `rsvg-convert.7z`](http://opensourcepack.blogspot.ru/2012/06/rsvg-convert-svg-image-conversion-tool.html) (without fontconfig support), unpack `rsvg-convert.exe`, and put it anywhere in `PATH`.
 For example, you can put it in the same directory where you run `foliant make`.

-### LaTeX listings package does not work correctly with Cyrillic letters
+### LaTeX listings package does not work correctly with non-ASCII characters, e.g. Cyrillic letters

-If you use Cyrillic letters inside backticks in your document you can see an error like this:
+If you use non-ASCII characters inside backticks in your document, you can see an error like this:

 ```bash
 Error producing PDF.